graphid-uff/IHC/README.md

 An .yml file with the anaconda environment with all the libraries needed to know

-An automated Pythoninteface workflow using TauDEM algorithms, with graphic
+An automated Python based workflow using TauDEM algorithms, with graphic interface for the selection of the input files

-Instrutions on how to make it run
+Instructions on how to make it run

 Documentation and usage guidelines